cdstanford/gid/README.md

 ## Issues and feedback

-Finally, if there are any issues running or re-suing the artifact, we are always open to receiving questions and feedback.
+Finally, if there are any issues installing, running, or reusing the artifact, we are always open to receiving questions and feedback.

 - For the CAV artifact evaluation, please let us know in the comments if you encounter any issues.